pultzlucas/templo/README.md

 ## Installation

-To use Templo you can download the executable file from [releases](https://github.com/pultzlucas/templo/releases).
+To use Templo you can download the executable file from [releases page](https://github.com/pultzlucas/templo/releases).

 Another ways to download Templo is coming soon...